molloy-lab/ck-phylo-workshop/day2/README.md

 Group 7
 ---
-Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) to reconstruct a species tree from the CR1 presence / absence patterns
+Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) to reconstruct a species tree from the CR1 presence / absence patterns via quartets

 * To learn more about this approach, see [Springer *et al.* (2020)](https://doi.org/10.1093/jhered/esz076) and [Molloy *et al.* (2021)](https://doi.org/10.1093/sysbio/syab086).
+* The main benefit is that the presence/absence of low-homoplasy insertions across genomes may be more robust to error than estimated gene trees.
+Moreover, such insertions may be less likely to be observed in regions of the genome under selection, thus fitting the neutrality assumption of the MSC.
-* To interpret the results, it's important to look at quartet support and `EN` in the estimated species tree.
-This [example](../day1/quartet_support_example.md) shows how `EN` is impacted by polytomies in the input gene trees.
-The each CR1 presence/absence character is like a tree with one branch, separating species with the insertion from those without it.
-Thus, each character does not contain phylogenetic signal to resolve quartets on all subsets of species, reducing `EN`.
+* However, each CR1 presence/absence character is like a tree with only one branch, separating species with the insertion from those without it.
+Thus, a single character may not contain any quartets that inform how to resolve a particular branch in the species tree.
+* Thus, when interpreting the results, it's important to look at effective number (`EN`) of markers with information to resolve each branch in the estimated species tree; for more details, see this [example](../day1/quartet_support_example.md).

 Alternative activities if you have free time and don't want to try out other methods